besingamkb/film-archieve/README.md

 film-archieve
 =============

-this is a study project that is list all film in a table format with phalconphp [link] (http://phalconphp.com/en/) and angularjs [link] (https://angularjs.org/)
+this is a study project that is list all film in a table format with [phalconphp] (http://phalconphp.com/en/) and  [angularjs] (https://angularjs.org/)